 Methanol is most commonly produced on a commercial scale from natural gas.
 It can also be produced from renewable sources such as biomass and recycled carbon dioxide and anything that is, or ever was, a plant!

 As a high-octane vehicle fuel, methanol offers excellent acceleration and power.
 It also improves vehicle efficiency.

 Methanol can be produced, distributed and sold to consumers at prices competitive to those of gasoline and diesel with no need for government subsidies.

 It's used in vehicles worldwide

-Methanol fuel blends are used in vehicles around the world, particularly in China.
-With more than 100 million passenger vehicles, China is the world’s largest user of methanol for automotive fuel.
+Methanol fuel blends are used in vehicles around the world, particularly in China, which is the world’s largest user of methanol for automotive fuel.